The Jiffy Group Sustainability Report & Five-Year Plan

 Pillar 2: Reduce our energy, water, and CO2 footprint

 We aim to reduce our greenhouse gas emissions by 25% by 2025.
 To do that, we must quantify our emissions across all parts of our business.
 At the same time, we are making changes to start shrinking our footprint.
 For instance, we installed solar panels on two of our factories and one harvesting location.
 The results were so encouraging, we are investigating options to do the same at other locations.
-Elsewhere, we are sourcing clean energy externally.
+Elsewhere, we are sourcing clean energy externally and working hard to improve our energy efficiency.

 Our five-year plan will not make us carbon neutral.
 We are investing in carbon offsetting to help make up some of the difference.
 Part of the challenge is logistics, a significant part of our business and emissions.
 We have already reduced our road kilometers by switching to transport by rail and/or boat where possible and are searching for additional reductions.